Table of Contents Show

 For every successful investor, dozens more rushed in before educating themselves first.
 Maybe they got swept up by the allure of flipping houses and bought before realizing how much work it takes.
 Perhaps they were unlucky and made a bad purchase at the wrong time.
 Now they’re either stuck in the rehab process, can’t raise more capital, or have just had enough with the whole rat race.
 In any case, they want out and are usually prepared to take a loss.

 The home will typically be the main asset.
 When homeowners pass away, their assets are usually passed down to their heirs through the will.
-Many heirs may not be able to afford to move into the home, especially if it comes with high property taxes or common charges.
+Many heirs may not afford to move into the home, especially with high property taxes or common charges.
 In the case of multiple heirs, selling is usually the preferred option.
 The potential infighting between the sellers and questions about the property’s condition provides many advantages for patient buyers.

 Sellers of an Old Property that Needs UpdatingSellers of an Old Property that Needs Updating

 Homeowners strapped for cash and sitting on an old property will be challenging to compete with newer properties on the market.
-These older homes are likely to have problems that make them unappealing for most buyers.
-Depending on how bad the property’s condition is, these homes can be a great opportunity for a deal.
+In addition, these older homes are likely to have problems that make them unappealing for most buyers.
+However, depending on how bad the property’s condition is, these homes can be a great opportunity for a deal.

-Just make sure there aren’t any permanent structural issues with the property and have a thorough home inspection done.
-This means calling in additional experts besides the home inspector to take a closer look at the bones of the home.
-Buying an ‘as-is’ home like this poses many risks, so be sure you know what those are before closing.
+Just make sure there aren’t any permanent structural issues with the property and have a thorough home inspection.
+This means calling in additional experts besides the home inspector to look closer at the home’s bones.
+Buying an ‘as-is’ home like this poses many risks, ensuring you know what those are before closing.

 A family that is Expecting a BabyA family that is Expecting a Baby